 Barbie Doll Anatomy: Rednef has prominent boobs but no nipples (of course).
-Ironically, Fender does have visible nipples in his official incarnations, making this a rare inversion from how it usually works with furries.
+Fender however does have visible nipples in his official incarnations, making this a rare inversion from how it usually works with furries.

 Expy: Many Digimon and Pokemon OCs, some with the same personalities as their original counterparts.
 One of the founders' Author Avatar is a Guilmon/Monodramon expy, except bigger, purple and subjected to fetish of the week (sometimes with Guilmon along for the ride).

 Fantastic Racism: Both in stories, and on the site; for instance, if you represent yourself as a dragon, people are likely to think you're stuck up.
-The community's instability being what it is, it's likely that someone's going to verbally assault you unless you choose a species nobody's heard of like Okapi.
+The reason for the Fantastic Racism against dragons and other magical/mythological species is because they have a reputation as being Mary Sues: mainly because the person can make up as many wondrous and especial traits for their character, since their dragon/manticore/pegasus is alwaysdifferent (and it's a fictional species anyway, right?)
+The community's instability being what it is, it's likely that someone's going to chew on you unless you choose a species nobody's heard of like okapi.